 3 Justification

-The following potential security issue should be studied in SA3 to ensure the safety and security of UAV operations.

-Depletion-of-Battery (DoB) attacks or Denial of Service (DoS) attacks to UAV: An UAV specified since Rel-17 is a 2-in-1 device, i.e. a UAV is seen as a UE with normal SIM and a drone/UAV at the same time.
-The QoS of UAV services may not be met if other “non-UAV services” (as for a normal UE) occupy too much network resources.
-More importantly, it seems to be possible that an attacker (another UE) can initiate “non-UAV services” maliciously.
-For example, an attacker can initiate a new PDU sessions with a UAV and send large amount of data (video/unrelated files etc) to exhaust UAV’s network resources or deplete its battery.
-In addition, an attacker could also initiate control signalling to exhaust UAV’s network resources or deplete its battery.
-In both cases it may cause hazards and safety concerns if not protected properly.

 Potential UAV Phase 3 enhancements: A new Rel-19 SID was approved with three work tasks, i.e. (WT#1) study whether and how to enhance NEF services to support service exposure and interactions between MNOs and UTM functions, (WT#2) study whether and how to enable network-assisted/ground-based mechanism for DAA (Detect And Avoid) that leverages information collected and generated in the 5GS, and (WT#3) study how to support no-transmit zones for UAVs.
 As of the start of the meeting, SA2 has progressed with the architecture assumptions/requirements and three key issues approved in its study report TR23.700-59.